top-yun/VS-TDX/README.md

   <img src="resources/examples.png" :height="400px" width="800px">
 </p>

-The benchmark dataset consists of **three types of sensors(Thermal, Depth, X-ray) and six types of questions(Existence, Count, Position, Scene Description, Contextual Reasoning, Sensor Reasoning).** Examples of each are shown in the image above.
-It consists of approximately 10k questions and answers, with the questions broadly categorized into **Multi-vision Perception** and **Multi-vision Reasoning**.
+The benchmark dataset consists of **three types of sensors(Thermal, Depth, X-ray) and six types of questions(Existence, Count, Position, Scene Description, Contextual Understanding, Sensor Understanding).** Examples of each are shown in the image above.
+It consists of approximately 10k questions and answers, with the questions broadly categorized into **Multi-vision Perception** and **Multi-vision Understanding**.

 # 🏆 VS-TDX Leaderboard